nextgis/docs_toolbox/source/tools.rst

 Launch tool: https://toolbox.nextgis.com/operation/cadnums_to_geodata

-Download an example of source data and result: https://nextgis.ru/data/toolbox/cadnums_to_geodata/cadnums_to_geodata.zip
+An example of source data and result: https://nextgis.ru/data/toolbox/cadnums_to_geodata/cadnums_to_geodata.zip